ENLIGHTENMENT AND WORLD PEACE

 The 2003 Iraq war was a significant event in human history as via opinion polls it showed the tribal affinities of people in democracies.
 The rationalist was able to question individuals to find out why they were taking the ideological positions they were.
 With a rationalist, humanist ideology in place, and in light of horrendous atrocities being done by Saddam, such as the chopping out of people's tongues, you should now be in a position of reacting to those atrocities the same way you would if it were a member of your own race/religion/nationality.
 That means immediate use of force to end the atrocity.
 But the tribal barriers prevented this from happening.

 First of all, it doesn't even matter why Iraq was invaded.
 Even if it was invaded because it had the best sunflower seeds, it doesn't matter.
-What matters is whether the action was good or bad.
+What matters is whether the action was good or bad (even if only 1 person in the world expresses that good idea), as determined by debate in the free marketplace of ideas.
 From an anti-non-humanist force escalation paradigm, it was a good thing.
+The number of people who express an idea just shows how clever/stupid/good/bad a percentage of the population is.

 Secondly, it is impossible to tell for sure why Bush invaded Iraq.
 We do not have the technology to scan his brain to see what the “real reasons” were.
+He may have had multiple good reasons, or multiple bad reasons, or a combination of the two, or he could swap from bad to good and good to bad 10 times a second.
+It makes no difference.
+All that matters is the end product – whether he orders an action or not, and whether that action was more good than bad according to the good and bad ideas expressed by everyone in the whole world.
 We do have what he said in public, but of course it is possible that he was lying.
 We don't have any evidence of a memo written to Cheney saying “let's do it for the oil”.
 However, even in the absolute worst case – that Bush really was doing it for some sort of selfish reason, it still doesn't matter.
-What matters is that millions of Americans got their policy implemented.
+What matters is that millions of Americans got their policy implemented, and whether or not the arguments they presented on the free marketplace of ideas won the clash of ideas (with ALL pros and cons of the action listed - even if only one person (even if it is a 14 year old Fijian girl) in the world holds a particular pro or con).
 And it is much easier to question those millions of Americans for their “real reasons”.
 Of course, they could all be lying too, but it's the best we can do.
 And the reasons given by those Americans were not revolving around oil.
-Not even 1% of the pro-war cited oil as a motive.
+Not even 1% (nevermind the 51% required) of the pro-war cited oil as a motive.
+From this we can see that the American people are noble.
+Another thing is that in the free marketplace of ideas, we need to decide on the course of action based on what we PREDICT will happen.
+Not all the facts will be known and we can't predict the future with perfect accuracy.
+We just need to take what the free marketplace of ideas says is the best course of action.
+There's no right to go back with 20/20 hindsight and say that a course of action was immoral because there were unexpected bad outcomes.
+What's immoral is going against the results of the free marketplace of ideas.

 Let's look at that a bit closer.
 Normally a government will consult experts.
 The general public also has access to some sort of expertise via media commentary.
 The end result is that there will be a list of pros and cons for a particular action.
 Different people may have different lists, and the whole thing is subjected to the free marketplace of ideas.
 Then people make decisions according to what makes sense to them.
 You may have 20% of the population supporting an action for Reason A, and 30% of the population supporting an action for Reason B. People in both A and B camps will be hoping that the country's leader and his inner circle that get the final say in the decision-making process will fall into EITHER A or B camp so that THEIR policy gets implemented regardless of what anyone else's reason may have been.
 Because people vote for governments in order to get THEIR policies implemented.
 They would have voted for someone different if they didn't think this person would implement any of their policies.